arbrown110/Foodies/README.md

 # Foodies

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/Foodies`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to Foodies!!
+This gem will allow you to pick out your next dish for the day.
+You will be able to choose by cuisine populate a list of dishes in that cuisine and get more information about it.

-TODO: Delete this and the text above, and describe your gem
+Enjoy!

 ## Installation